DuartBreedt/EduanBreedtBlog/content/blog/the-body-as-machine-is-dead-we-have-killed-it.md

 [^5]: Foucault M. Discipline and punish: The birth of the prison.
 Sheridan A, translator.
 New York (NY): Vintage Books; 1995.
 [^6]: Praestegaard J, Gard G, Glasdam S. Physiotherapy as a disciplinary institution in modern society - a Foucauldian perspective on physiotherapy in Danish private practice.
 Physiother Theory Pract.
 2015;31(1):17-28.
 [^7]: Breedt E, Barlott T. Physiotherapy’s necessity for ableism: reifying normal through difference.
 Disability & Society.
 2024;1–24.
 [^8]: Adler-Bolton B, Vierkant A. Health communism: a surplus manifesto.
 Verso; 2022
 [^9]: Caneiro JP, Bunzli S, O’Sullivan P. Beliefs about the body and pain: The critical role in musculoskeletal pain management.
 Braz J Phys Ther.
 2021;25(1):17 29.
 [^10]: Darlow B. 2016.
 Beliefs about Back Pain: The Confluence of Client, Clinician and Community.
 International Journal of Osteopathic Medicine 2016;20:53–61.
 [^11]: Darlow B, Dowell A, Baxter GD, Mathieson F, Perry M, Dean S. The Enduring Impact of What Clinicians Say to People With Low Back Pain.
 The Annals of Family Medicine 2013;11(6):527–34.
 [^12]: Sviland R, Martinsen K, Råheim M. To be held and to hold one’s own: Narratives of embodied transformation in the treatment of long-lasting musculoskeletal problems.
 Med Health Care Philos.
 2014;17(4):609–24.
 [^13]: Thornquist E. Face-to-face and hands-on: assumptions and assessments in the physiotherapy clinic.
 Med Anthropol.
 2006;25(1):65–97.
 [^14]: Gibson BE.
 Disability, connectivity and transgressing the autonomous body.
 J Med Humanit.
 2006;27(3):187–96.
 [^15]: Deleuze G. Postscript on the societies of control.
 October.
 1992;59:3–7.
 [^16]: Puar JK.
 The right to maim: Debility, capacity, disability.
 Durham (NC): Duke University Press; 2017.
 [^17]: Hardt, Michael, and Antonio Negri.
 2000.
 Empire.
 Cambridge, MA: Harvard University Press.
-[^19]: Foucault M. “Society Must Be Defended”: Lectures at the College de France, 1975–1976.
+[^18]: Foucault M. “Society Must Be Defended”: Lectures at the College de France, 1975–1976.
 New York (NY): Picador; 2003
+[^19]: Tichenor E. What Can Borderline Do?
+Essays on Madness, (De)Pathologization, & Empire (MSc thesis, University of Alberta) 2014.
 [^20]: Deleuze G. Proust and signs: The complete text.
 1st ed.
 Minneapolis (MN): University of Minnesota Press; 2004b.